 Store adrenaline at room temperature

-Adrenaline autoinjectors should be stored in a cool dark place (such as an insulated wallet) at room temperature - but NOT refrigerated.
-Whilst they should be kept out of the reach of small children, adrenaline autoinjectors must be readily available when needed and not in a locked cupboard.
-The shelf life of adrenaline is normally 1 or 2 years from the date of supply.
-You need to check the expiry date from time to time.
+Adrenaline injectors should be stored in a cool dark place at room temperature, but NOT refrigerated as this can damage the injector mechanism.
+Whilst they should be kept out of the reach of small children, adrenaline injectors must be readily available when needed and not in a locked cupboard.
+The shelf life of adrenaline is normally one or two years from the date of supply.
+You need to regularly check the expiry date on the adrenaline injector.

 ASCIA is the peak professional body of clinical immunology/allergy specialists in Australia and New Zealand.
 For more information go to www.allergy.org.au